 When sharing information, we request you refrain from –

-- Photographing or recording the material presented in panel, mini-panel, study group or poster sessions.
+- Photographing, screenshotting, or recording the material presented in panel, mini-panel, study group or poster session.
 This is unfair to the presenter and will have the effect of discouraging our members from presenting their most recent unpublished work.

 - Using social media to share detailed content of lectures, posters etc., especially when the organizer or speaker has explicitly requested that some or all of the information presented is not to be captured or shared.

-- Photographing speakers before or after a session without their permission.
+- Photographing or screenshotting speakers before or after a session without their permission.

 - Code of Conduct

 There will be a $40.00 charge for scientific registrants to obtain CME credits.
-CME instructions will be available at the meeting registration desk and on the ACNP website (www.acnp.org).
-Upon completion of the post-conference CME evaluation and attestation, your CME certificate will be emailed after January 5, 2018.
+CME instructions will be available on the ACNP website (www.acnp.org) in December.

-No members of the press are allowed to attend the ACNP Annual Meeting unless they attend as an invited guest of a member.
+No members of the press are allowed to attend the Annual Meeting unless they attend as an invited guest.

-- Any press release issued by a presenter, the presenter’s employer, or any other outside person or entity about a presentation scheduled for the ACNP Annual Meeting must be embargoed until the time and date of the presentation and should be clear that it is not sanctioned by ACNP.
+- Any press release issued by a presenter, the presenter’s employer, or any other outside person or entity about a presentation scheduled for the Annual Meeting must be embargoed until the time and date of the presentation and should be clear that it is not sanctioned by ACNP.
+This includes any detail of the abstract and the title.

 Event Request Information